Blugin/MathParserLib-PMMP/README.md

 ````PHP
 echo MathParser::parse('a^2+10', ['a' => 10]); // Result : 110
 ````
-When you select soft dependency use like this :
+When you select soft dependency, use like this :
 ````PHP
 if (class_exists(MathParser::class)) {
     echo MathParser::parse('a^2+10', ['a' => 10]); // Result : 110